-Row No. Description Hong Kong basis HK\$'000 Basel III basis HK\$'000 10 Deferred tax assets (net of associated deferred tax liabilities) Inabilities)--ExplanationAs set out in paragraphs 69 and 87 of the Basel III text issued by the Basel Committee(December 2010), DTAs of the bank to be realized are to be deducted, whereas DTAswhich relate to temporary differences may be given limited recognition in CET1 capital(and hence be excluded from deduction from CET1 capital up to the specified threshold).In Hong Kong, an AI is required to deduct all DTAs in full, irrespective of their origin, fromCET1 capital.
-Therefore, the amount to be deducted as reported in row 10 may be greaterthan that required under Basel III.
-The amount reported under the column "Basel III basis"in this box represents the amount reported in row 10 (i.e. the amount reported under the"Hong Kong basis") adjusted by reducing the amount of DTAs to be deducted which relate totemporary differences and the aggregate 15% threshold set for MSRs, DTAs arisingfrom temporary differences and significant investments in CET1 capital instruments issuedby financial sector entities (excluding those that are loans, facilities or other credit exposuresto connected companies) under Basel III.
-18 Insignificant LAC investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) Explanation For the purpose of determining the total amount of insignificant LAC in capital instruments issued by financial sector entities, an AI is required amount of loans, facilities or other credit exposures provided by it to a companies, where the connected company is a financial sector entity, facilities or other credit exposures were direct holdings, indirect holding holdings of the AI in the capital instruments of the financial sector entit AI demonstrates to the satisfaction of the MA that any such loan was was granted, or any such other credit exposure was incurred, in the or AI's business.
-Therefore, the amount to be deducted as reported in ro- than that required under Basel III.
-The amount reported under the colu- this box represents the amount reported in row 18 (i.e. the amount rep- Kong basis") adjusted by excluding the aggregate amount of loans, fa- exposures to the AI's connected companies which were subject to dec Kong approach. regate any connected ch loans, inthetic pt where the iny such facility course of the ay be greater isel III basis" in inder the "Hong or other credit
+Row No. Description Hong Kong basis HK\$'000 Basel III basis HK\$'000 10 Deferred tax assets (net of associated deferred tax liabilities) Explanation As set out in paragraphs 69 and 87 of the Basel III text issued by the Basel Committee (December 2010), DTAs of the bank to be realized are to be deducted, whereas DTAs which relate to temporary differences may be given limited recognition in CET1 capital (and hence be excluded from deduction from CET1 capital up to the specified threshold).
+In Hong Kong, an AI is required to deduct all DTAs in full, irrespective of their origin, from CET1 capital.
+Therefore, the amount to be deducted as reported in row 10 may be greater than that required under Basel III.
+The amount reported under the column "Basel III basis" in this box represents the amount reported in row 10 (i.e. the amount reported under the "Hong Kong basis") adjusted by reducing the amount of DTAs to be deducted which relate to temporary differences to the extent not in excess of the 10% threshold set for DTAs arising from temporary differences and the aggregate 15% threshold set for MSRs, DTAs arising from temporary differences and significant investments in CET1 capital instruments issued by financial sector entities (excluding those that are loans, facilities or other credit exposures to connected companies) under Basel III.
+18 Insignificant LAC investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) Explanation For the purpose of determining the total amount of insignificant LAC investr capital instruments issued by financial sector entities, an AI is required to a amount of loans, facilities or other credit exposures provided by it to any of companies, where the connected company is a financial sector entity, as if facilities or other credit exposures were direct holdings, indirect holdings or holdings of the AI in the capital instruments of the financial sector entity, ex AI demonstrates to the satisfaction of the MA that any such loan was made was granted, or any such other credit exposure was incurred, in the ordinar AI's business.
+Therefore, the amount to be deducted as reported in row 18 than that required under Basel III.
+The amount reported under the column "this box represents the amount reported in row 18 (i.e. the amount reported Kong basis") adjusted by excluding the aggregate amount of loans, facilities exposures to the AI's connected companies which were subject to deductio Kong approach.
+Al is required to agg ided by it to any of its sector entity, as if sundirect holdings or systal sector entity, exceuch loan was made, a rred, in the ordinary or eported in row 18 mander the column "Bane amount reported unt of loans, facilities or regate any s connected ch loans, rnthetic pt where the any such facility course of the ay be greater asel III basis" in nder the "Hong or other credit